smill3r/faas/README.md

 ## SSL Certificates

-To be able to use HTTPS to communicate trough the reverse proxy, you need to setup certificates first.
-There is a file called generate-cert.sh that will generate certificates and export the certificates to a .env file so that they can be loaded into the appropiate configuration file in the /apisix directory.
+To be able to use HTTPS to communicate through the reverse proxy, you need to setup certificates first.
+There is a file called init.sh that will generate certificates and export the certificates to a .env file so that they can be loaded into the appropriate configuration file in the /apisix directory.

 First run:

 ```
-chmod +x generate-cert.sh
+chmod +x init.sh
 ```

 Then:

 ```
-./generate-cert.sh
+./init.sh
 ```

-If you skip this step, you won't be able to use https to make requests trough the reverse proxy, but you can just make regular http requests to the 9080 port.
+If you skip this step, you won't be able to use https to make requests through the reverse proxy, but you can just make regular http requests to the 9080 port.

 ### With Docker